UMM-CSci/senior-seminar/_seminars/spring2015/index.md

 The CSci discipline invites you to Spring 2015 Senior Seminar conference on Saturday, April 25 2015.
 The talks will be held 12:30-3:40pm in Sci 1020.
 Refreshments will be served.

 Many thanks to those who provided feedback for this semesters' students: Jim Hall and the alumni reviewers Stephen Adams, Lucas Ellgren, Justin Mullin, David Ruprecht, Tim Snyder, and Scott Steffes.

-Papers and presentations that were evaluated as deserving a distinction are marked with 🌟 (this will be done after the conference).